cdifan/cdichips/mc6805ikat.md

 engineering.

 All memory addresses are hexadecimal and relative to the base address of the IKAT.
-In CD-i players this is always 00310000 so that for example the Port A write registers is located at main CPU address 00310001.
+In CD-i players this is always 00310000 so that for example the Channel A write registers is located at main CPU address 00310001.

 The IKAT has an 8-bit connection to the lower part of the main 68000 CPU data